Do Motorcycles Stop Faster Than Cars?

 Motorcycle Accident

-Around 88,000 motorcyclists suffer from injuries due to accidents every year.
+Around 82,700 motorcyclists suffer injuries every year due to accidents with motor vehicles.
+Over 6,000 people die in fatal motorcycle crashes.
 A traumatic event can occur at any time for any reason.
 Potholes, tree branches, distracted drivers, and ice make the roads dangerous for riders.

 Many situations involve a car and a motorcycle.